Referral Partner Agreement

 (b) Compliance.
 Partner shall comply with all applicable federal, state, and local laws and regulations, including without limitation the CAN-SPAM Act, FTC disclosure requirements, and any applicable data protection regulations.
 Partner shall clearly disclose the referral relationship when promoting Company's products.

 (c) Prohibited Activities.
-Partner shall not: (i) engage in deceptive, misleading, or unethical marketing practices; (ii) purchase paid search advertising on Company's brand terms (including "SMVue" and variations) without prior written approval; (iii) create websites or landing pages that could be confused with Company's official properties; (iv) send unsolicited commercial email (spam) promoting Company; or (v) offer rebates, kickbacks, or other incentives to prospects to induce sign-up through Partner's Referral Link.
+Partner shall not: (i) engage in deceptive, misleading, or unethical marketing practices; (ii) purchase paid search advertising on Company's brand terms (including "SMVue" and variations) without prior written approval; (iii) create websites or landing pages that could be confused with Company's official properties; (iv) send unsolicited commercial email (spam) promoting Company; or (v) offer rebates, kickbacks, or other incentives to prospects to induce a sign-up that would be attributed to Partner as a Qualified Referral.

 (d) Use of Trademarks.
 Company grants Partner a limited, non-exclusive, revocable license to use Company's name, logo, and trademarks solely in connection with the referral activities authorized under this Agreement.
 All use must comply with Company's brand guidelines, which may be updated from time to time.
 Partner shall not modify Company's trademarks or use them in a manner that implies endorsement, sponsorship, or affiliation beyond the referral relationship.